evkx/evkx.github.io/content/models/onvo/l60/l60_rwd/_index.md

 The vehicle's range, according to the [CLTC](../../../../guides/understandingrange/cltc/) (China Light-Duty Vehicle Test Cycle) standard, is 730 km (454 miles).
 The energy consumption is 12.3 kWh/100 km based on the CLTC standard test.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

-The vehicle supports fast DC charging with a maximum power of 200 kW.
-Charging from 0% to 100% takes approximately 48 minutes, while a more typical scenario from 10% to 80% takes 27 minutes with an average charging speed of 142 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 74%.
-This results in an effective charging speed, including time lost, of 124 kW, with each charging session taking about 32 minutes and 44 seconds.
+The vehicle supports fast DC charging with a maximum power of 250 kW.
+Charging from 0% to 100% takes approximately 37 minutes, while a more typical scenario from 10% to 80% takes 20 minutes with an average charging speed of 187 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 77%.
+This results in an effective charging speed, including time lost, of 156 kW, with each charging session taking about 26 minutes and 17 seconds.
+This efficient charging capability makes the Onvo L60 RWD a convenient option for long-distance travel.

 ### 60kWh